jayfid/restaurant-challenge/README.md

 The API consists of a single GET endpoint at `/restaurants`.
 The get params _type_ and _grade_ are available to  limit the search.

 ## Installation
 This app requires access to a mongodb instance.
-See (their website)[https://www.mongodb.com/] for installation instructions.
+See [their website](https://www.mongodb.com/) for installation instructions.

-To download the data used for this exercise, use can run `./getDataFile.sh` from the root directly, or follow (this link)[https://data.cityofnewyork.us/api/views/43nn-pn8j/rows.csv?accessType=DOWNLOAD].
+To download the data used for this exercise, use can run `./getDataFile.sh` from the root directly, or follow [this link](https://data.cityofnewyork.us/api/views/43nn-pn8j/rows.csv?accessType=DOWNLOAD).
 When creating the env vars, set the SOURCE_FILE to the location of that file.

 Create a `.env` file in the root directory.
 The following variables are required
 ```